jesalnmistry/jesalnmistry.github.io/_posts/2018-05-18-donate-your-time-for-a-cause.md

 The key to learning and actually implementing any subject of interest is practice.
 One form of practice is homework.
 At the end of my first session, I’d asked my students to create their own gmail account which we would use in the future workshop sessions and send me a test email.
 At the end of every session, I would provide them with simple tasks to complete which would help them get one step closer to using Gmail easily.

 After a few days, my inbox was filled with their homework task.
 I cannot tell you how happy I was that day.
 Here’s a screenshot of their homework.

+{% include image.html
+   img="/assets/gmail_first_homework.png"
+   title="Gmail First Homework"
+   caption="First homework on Gmail."
+%}

 **Preparation is key**

 After a couple of sessions, I could judge their learning speed and I realized that preparing on a week to week basis wasn’t enough to share “valuable” knowledge.
 What I needed was a proper plan in place.
 This led me to come up with my version of a syllabus (for a lack of better word).
 That’s when I spent time chalking out topics that I could teach.
 I used xmind to prepare my list of topics for each class.
 Below is a snapshot of the custom course I prepared.

+{% include image.html
+   img="/assets/xmind_course_breakdown.JPG"
+   title="Course Breakdown on Xmind" caption="Workshop sessions breakdown."
+%}

 **Challenges**